changeworld/azure-docs.ja-jp/articles/storsimple/storsimple-ova-install-update-01.md

 <properties
-   pageTitle="StorSimple Virtual Array への更新プログラムのインストール | Microsoft Azure" description="ポータルと修正プログラムを使用して更新プログラムを適用するために、StorSimple Virtual Array の Web UI をどのように使用するかについて説明します" services="storsimple" documentationCenter="NA"
+   pageTitle="Install Updates on a StorSimple Virtual Array | Microsoft Azure" description="Describes how to use the StorSimple Virtual Array web UI to apply updates using the portal and hotfix method" services="storsimple" documentationCenter="NA" authors="alkohli"
-   authors="alkohli"